 © Parks Canada

-In 1999, staff at Georgian Bay Islands National Park of Canada reached out to Elders for guidance on a planned project on Aboriginal commemoration and gravestone restoration.
+In 1999, staff at Georgian Bay Islands National Park of Canada reached out to Elders for guidance on a planned project on Indigenous commemoration and gravestone restoration.
 What started as a simple project evolved into the Cultural Advisory Committee, formed in August 1999, now known as the Cultural Advisory Circle, Georgian Bay Islands National Park7.
-Meeting quarterly, the group has been helpful with every aspect of the park’s development, cultural resource management and integration of Aboriginal issues and knowledge.
+Meeting quarterly, the group has been helpful with every aspect of the park’s development, cultural resource management and integration of Indigenous issues and knowledge.
 Circle Elders, grandparents and community members represent the Beausoleil First Nation, Chippewas of Georgina Island, Chippewas of Rama, Georgian Bay Métis Council, Georgian Bay Native Friendship Centre, Moose Deer Point First Nation, Wahta Mohawk Territory, and Wasauksing First Nation.
 By sharing "The Story of Fairy Lake" and other teachings for guided hikes, archaeological projects and heritage presentations, they are re-establishing the landscape’s indigenous links.
-A day program for grade four Aboriginal youth and Aboriginal Youth Day are held every year to support an archaeology project.
+A day program for grade four Indigenous youth and Indigenous Youth Day are held every year to support an archaeology project.
 Various other ceremonies such as feasts and pipe ceremonies to honour ancestors have also been held by the circle members.

 QUOTE: "All First Nations have a connection to the earth, the air, the water and all the creations that dwell here.
 We are endowed with a responsibility to protect and maintain the environment and the life forms that inhabit this earth for seven generations." – Chief Louise Hillier and Band Council, Caldwell First Nation